maxkfranz/weaver/README.md

 Weaver.js is an open source project, and anyone interested is encouraged to contribute to Weaver.js.
 We gladly accept pull requests.

-If your pull request is a bugfix, please make changes to the master branch.
-Otherwise, please make changes to the next version's branch (i.e. unstable).

-## Adding source files

-When adding source (.js) files to the repository, update the list of JS files in `gulpfile.js`.
-You can update the references to these JS files in the tests and debug page et cetera with `gulp`:

- 1. `gulp debugrefs` : Update the JS files referenced in the debug page (`debug/index.html`).
- 1. `gulp testrefs` : Update the JS files referenced in the test page (`test/index.html`).
- 1. `gulp testlist` : Update the JS test files referenced in the test page (`test/index.html`).

-Or you can do them together via `gulp refs`.